jerkovicl/SistemiKB/content/help/customizing-the-template.md

 - [Template Variables](#template-variables)
 - [Array Structure](#array-structure)

-/*
-Title: Customizing the Template
-Sort: 5
-*/

 Templating in Raneto is powered by [Mustache](http://mustache.github.io).
 All of the template views can be found in the `views` folder.
 Feel free to customize the template as you wish.
 The template structure